Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 Methods `accept()` and `reject()` were moved to IncomingCall to reflect the change.
 A new event was added to `CallAgent` and is raised when there is an incoming call.

-Belos is a usage example:
+Below is a usage example:

 ```java